5 Types of Shower Curtain Rods: Which Style is Best for You?

 Zenna Home Curved Shower Curtain Rod (See on Amazon) *we receive commissions

 The curved shower curtain rod bends outwards in the middle of the rod.
-This type of shower curtain rod is great if your shower or tub feels cramped.
+A curved shower rod is a great way to add shower space if your shower or tub feels cramped.

 It offers more room for your arms while in the shower, without the weird feeling of a wet shower curtain touching your skin.